(Age) warts and skin tags

 Recovery

-depending on the lesion, 2-14 days
+Depending on the findings, 2-14 days

 Frequency